Curious why routine is important for a child? Research shows the benefits for families are more widespread and long-term than we ever imagined!

 Importance of Routine for Students

-Children with disabilities, including but not limited to Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorders (ASD), and Sensory Processing Disorder, may experience a particularly difficult time shifting from one activity to another throughout the day.
+Neurodiverse children, including those with Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorders (ASD), and Sensory Processing Disorder (SPD), may experience a particularly difficult time shifting from one activity to another throughout the day.

 Sound routines can significantly help children navigate these challenging transitions and maximize time for learning.